BabDev/Pagerfanta/docs/views.md

 ## Twig View

 Pagerfanta includes native support for the [Twig](https://twig.symfony.com/) templating engine and allows integrators to build flexible templates for rendering their pagers.

+If you have not already, you will need to install the `pagerfanta/twig` package to use the Twig integration.

 The below table lists the available templates and the CSS framework they correspond to.